normanj9/recipes/docs/recipes/sauces/enchilada-sauce.md

 Stir in the cumin and toast 30 seconds.

 ### 4. Whisk in Stock
-Add the stock a splash at a time, whisking out
+Add the stock a splash at a time, whisking out lumps before adding more.

+### 5. Simmer
+Bring to a gentle simmer.
+Cook, whisking occasionally, 8-10 minutes, until it coats the back of a spoon and no longer tastes of raw flour.

+### 6. Season
+Taste and adjust salt.

+### 7. Serve
+Use immediately over enchiladas, or cool and refrigerate up to a week.